How to work with embroidery files

 I don’t think that this is a good idea because you end up in situations where you have to make a choice: A vintage application design of a rose.
 Where do you put it?
 In “Vintage”?
 Or “Flowers/Rose”?
 Or “Applications”?
 Or in all of them?

 It would make much more sense to add multiple tags or keywords to the design instead of forcing it into one category.
-We'll come back to this later in this article.
+And that’s exactly what 2stitchOrganizer lets you do.

 Windows and macOS don’t know the embroidery file formats and thus can’t display them without additional software.